TritonDataCenter/rfd/rfd/0156/README.md

 network.
 Triton compute nodes boot off from the network using an open-source implementation of the PXE standard called iPXE[2].

-In addition to using an out-dated boot loader, the version of iPXE used with Triton is based on a fork of iPXE that was last synced with upstream in early 2016.
+In addition to using an outdated boot loader, the version of iPXE used with Triton is based on a fork of iPXE that was last synced with upstream in early 2016.
 Thus it does not support network booting on some of the newer network interfaces, including the Intel Fortville nics, which are the standard onboard